How to Edit Your Shopify robots.txt File (And Hide Your Pages From Google)

-As of 2021, you can not edit the robots.txt file of your Shopify store.
+As of 2026, you can now edit the robots.txt file of your Shopify store.

 (don’t worry, I’ll explain what a noindex tag is and the easiest way to add one to your page).